eea/eea.rancher.catalog/templates/rabbitmq/0/README.md

 #### Installation

- - From Rancher catalog select "EEA - RabbitMQ".
+ - From the Rancher catalog select "EEA - RabbitMQ".

 #### How to configure it